-Hwange National Park in Zimbabwe is the largest of the Zimbabwe national parks, covering an area of 14,651km² which brings it to approximately half the size of Belgium.
+Hwange National Park is the largest of the Zimbabwe national parks, covering an area of 14,651km² which brings it to approximately half the size of Belgium.
 Bordering Botswana, it is located in the northwest corner of the country on the main road between Bulawayo and the world famous Victoria Falls, which is about one hour’s drive to the south.

 The Park is one of Africa’s finest havens for wildlife with vast herds of elephant, buffalo, zebra and a large concentration of giraffe.
 It is also home to many predators and endangered species plus very large and varied bird life.